Master of Ceremonies

 Consensio

-Alexandra has over 15 years of experience in the field of organisational conflict resolution and mediation.
-She holds two Master's degrees, including an M.A. in Organisational Psychology.
+Alexandra has nearly 20 years of experience in the field of organisational conflict resolution and mediation.
+She holds two Master’s degrees, including an M.A. in Organisational Psychology.
 She has worked internationally in New York and at the United Nations in Geneva.
+Alexandra is the co-founder and Director of Consensio, one of the UK’s leading conflict management and workplace mediation services providers.

-At Consensio, we empower our clients to informally manage workplace conflict and build resilient workplaces, enhancing the well-being of organisations and their people.
-We offer support in all areas of conflict management, providing consultancy, leadership development, training, e-learning, coaching and mediation services.
-Our clients include: the BBC, British Gas, Bupa, Nespresso, Sony, University of Cambridge, Westminster City Council, NHS Trusts, WWF and Unicef.
+Consensio empowers clients to informally manage workplace conflict and build resilient workplaces, enhancing the well-being of organisations and their people.
+Consensio offers support in all areas of conflict management, providing consultancy, leadership development, training, e-learning, coaching and mediation services.
+Clients include: the BBC, British Gas, Bupa, Nespresso, Sony, University of Cambridge, Westminster City Council, NHS Trusts, WWF and Unicef.

-Alexandra has over 15 years of experience in the field of organisational conflict resolution and mediation.
-She holds two Master's degrees, including an M.A. in Organisational Psychology.
+Alexandra has nearly 20 years of experience in the field of organisational conflict resolution and mediation.
+She holds two Master’s degrees, including an M.A. in Organisational Psychology.
 She has worked internationally in New York and at the United Nations in Geneva.
+Alexandra is the co-founder and Director of Consensio, one of the UK’s leading conflict management and workplace mediation services providers.

-At Consensio, we empower our clients to informally manage workplace conflict and build resilient workplaces, enhancing the well-being of organisations and their people.
-We offer support in all areas of conflict management, providing consultancy, leadership development, training, e-learning, coaching and mediation services.
-Our clients include: the BBC, British Gas, Bupa, Nespresso, Sony, University of Cambridge, Westminster City Council, NHS Trusts, WWF and Unicef.
+Consensio empowers clients to informally manage workplace conflict and build resilient workplaces, enhancing the well-being of organisations and their people.
+Consensio offers support in all areas of conflict management, providing consultancy, leadership development, training, e-learning, coaching and mediation services.
+Clients include: the BBC, British Gas, Bupa, Nespresso, Sony, University of Cambridge, Westminster City Council, NHS Trusts, WWF and Unicef.

 Mediator